tmhglnd/av-toolbox/README.md

 ## About

 This package contains small abstractions to assist you in creating realtime audiovisual works.
-Objects range from signal analysis that can be used to control visual parameters, objects that allow controlling events in time with transport and more.
+Objects range from signal analysis that can be used to control visual parameters, objects that allow controlling events in time with transport, objects that extend/wrap some jitter objects, some object mappings to initialize jitter objects with common used attributes and more.

 ## Contains